http-util/status-i18n/README.md

 ### status(code, language)

 Map of `code` to `status message` with specific language.
-The default browser language is assumed to be `en-us`
+The default browser language is assumed to be `en-us`.

 ```js
 status(401, 'zh-cn') // => '无权限'